Intellectual property: Industrial design rights

 An industrial design right (sometimes called "design right" or design patent) protects the visual design of objects that are not purely utilitarian.
 An industrial design consists of the creation of a shape, configuration or composition of pattern or color, or combination of pattern and color in three-dimensional form containing aesthetic value.
 An industrial design can be a two- or three-dimensional pattern used to produce a product, industrial commodity or handicraft.
 Generally speaking, it is what makes a product look appealing, and as such, it increases the commercial value of goods.

 Plant varieties

 Plant breeders' rights or plant variety rights are the rights to commercially use a new variety of a plant.
-The variety must amongst others be novel and distinct and for registration the evaluation of propagating material of the variety is considered.
+The variety must, amongst others, be novel and distinct and for registration the evaluation of propagating material of the variety is considered.

 Trademarks

-A trademark is a recognizable sign, design or expression which distinguishes products or services of a particular trader from similar products or services of other traders.
+A trademark is a recognizable sign, design or expression that distinguishes a particular trader's products or services from similar products or services of other traders.